 The anime is set in a world where psychics are real.
 Reigen, who himself is an amateur psychic looking to make some quick cash takes Mob.
 This middle schooler has incredibly strong powers, as his apprentice.
 The more emotional Mob becomes, the harder it becomes for him to control these abilities.
 He learned how life can be if you don’t have any emotions by watching people literally get torn apart right before his eyes.

-The anime Mob Psycho 100 is often more about relationships than it is fighting.
-The show focuses on the power of humanity rather than giving in to violence and aggression.
+The anime Mob mentally unwell 100 is often more about relationships than it is fighting.
+The show focuses on the power of humanity rather than giving in to aggression and aggression.
 And when there are fights?
 They’re visually stunning!
 This was intentional by director Yuzuru Tachikawa and character designer Yoshimichi Kameda.
 They were told by series writer ONE to make sure that every fight looked luxurious with sparks of light pulsing out from their psychic powers clashes as a result.

 Check Out: 10 Must Watch Anime Like One Punch Man